 As an online marketing company that claims to be the bees knees for entertainment companies, I think it’s healthy for us to test those claims to make sure we’re walking the walk, and not just talking the talk.
 Job boards are exceptionally hard to market online.
 When you combine tens of thousands of user-generated pages, each expiring 30 or so days later, and all duplicated on tens of other job listing sites, you have nothing short of an SEO nightmare.

 There are also geographical phrasing challenges, due to different cultures searching for jobs in different ways.
 Long story short, if we can do this well then we’re ready for most things that our clients could throw at us.
 It’s a great challenge.

 #2 Alway Be Learning

 Along with the challenge is the opportunity for us to refine our understanding of what does and doesn’t work.
 Having spent the past five years in digital marketing, few things have become clearer than the need to experiment.
-What Google (and many bloggers) say works, often isn’t the case – as i’ve proved time and time again.
+What Google (and many bloggers) say works, often isn’t the case – as I’ve proved before.
 In this particular project, i’m doing a lot of experimentation around Schema.org’s job listing markup and how this structured markup and meta data influences search rankings.
-The ranking changes i’ve noticed already (from *just* implementing) the markup has been very interesting.
+The ranking changes I’ve noticed already (from *just* implementing) the markup has been very interesting.